-2 Due to the volume of Q&As, this version reordered some questions and adapted the names of some headings.
-In order to allow users to easily locate questions which have been reordered this column contains the code of the question in the previous version of this Q&A document.
+2 Due to the volume of Q&As, the previous version (version 4) reordered some questions and adapted the names of some headings.
+In order to allow users to easily locate questions which have been reordered this column contains the code of the question in the version 3 of this Q&A document.